maxgerhardt/ac_sc_grinder/doc/README.md

 **Implementation notes**

+See files in `/data` folders.
+In stopped state, motor's inductance is saturated very quickly.
+So, we use only 10% of max triac pulse to generate test signal.

 Since derivative of current can be noizy, it worth to use median filter.

 - Find max current in recorded data.
-Select start point when current > 10% of max.
+Select range with current > 10% of max.
+- Drop all points with current derivative about zero
 - Calculate inductance for each neighbour siblings and apply median filter.
   - may be worth to drop points when derivative is close to zero.